-We couldn’t pass up the opportunity to eat dinner at the French Laundry in Napa.
-Check out our photos to see why this Napa Valley restaurant is so famous.
+We couldn’t pass up the opportunity to eat dinner at the French Laundry in Napa Valley.
+Discover if our meal was worth the effort.

 We’ve eaten everywhere from food trucks to destination dining at Michelin rated restaurants and so many places in between.
 We pride ourselves on our sophisticated yet down-to-earth palettes, and it makes us happy when friends ask for our opinions and recommendations.